torchnyu/blog/_posts/2020-10-07-use-your-runway.md

 people.
 You can get referrals, career advice, even potential partners if you want to do a startup or other venture.

+Also you should be having fun!
+Nobody should have their college experience be just studying and work.
+Even during a pandemic, you can find fun, safe activities to do.

 # The Right Reasons